MrNugget7930/Yumeko/README.md

 # Yumeko

-Yumeko is an anime themed bot that will let you download episodes from any anime!
+Yumeko is an anime themed bot that will make your server much more fun!
+MODERATION | FUN | ROLEPLAY

-She have a lot of commands to help you with your server!
+It have Moderation Commands, Fun Commands and Roleplay Commands too!

 # General Commands: